jakefurlong/node/README.md

 ```

 - skip and login as admin user
+- Install all the Docker plugins
+- Go to the terminal to remote into the container
 - docker exec -it -u root jenkins bash

-Install extras in Jenkins container
+Install the following extras in Jenkins container (copy & paste)

 ```
 apt-get update && \